pivotal-cf/bookbinder/README.md

 You will also want to select the Discard Old Builds checkbox in the configuration for each Jenkins build so that your disk does not fill up.

 #### *Change Monitor Build*
-This jenkins build executes the following shell command
+This Jenkins build executes the following shell command

     bundle install
     bundle exec bookbinder doc_repos_updated